top of page

 Rachel is a medical student in her second year of studies at the University of Toronto.
 During her first year of medical school, Rachel became interested in gaining a better understanding of the social and environmental factors that contribute to a person’s health.
 She hopes to learn how these issues can be better addressed on both a systems level and with each patient in front of her.
 She is also interested in the areas of quality improvement and high value care, and is currently a Choosing Wisely STARS representative at her medical school.
 Rachel is very excited to have the opportunity to work in the Dhand Lab and to learn how network science can be applied to study these issues.

-2022 Update:
+2024 Update:

-Resident in Psychiatry at University of Toronto
+Psychiatry Resident at University of Toronto

 Abby Halm